Michael-Fearon/theodinproject/README.md

 11/03/26
 Parent needs display:flex, child does not.
-Gap for creating uniform spacing, instead of padding. justify-content for center aligning flex elements
+Gap for creating uniform spacing, instead of padding, only adds spacing between rows/columns/flex items. justify-content for center aligning flex elements